Your Guide To MI (Motivational Interviewing)

-Motivational interviewing is a technique that has been used for over 50 years to help people change their behaviors.
+Motivational Interviewing (MI) is a technique that has been used for over 50 years to help people change their behaviors.
 It is an evidence-based, collaborative, and goal-oriented approach that helps people resolve ambivalence and make changes in their lives.
 The goal of motivational interviewing is not to convince someone to change but to explore and resolve the person's own reasons for wanting to change.
-Let's make a deep dive into the world of motivational interviewing in this article.
-We'll talk about the goals of motivational interviewing, its history, how you can train for it, and how various industries can apply it.
+In this articles we will discuss the goals of motivational interviewing, its history, how you can train for it, and how various domains can apply it.

 Motivational interviewing is based on the idea that ambivalence is normal.
 People usually don’t change behavior unless they feel conflicted about it first.
 For example, someone may want to quit smoking, but they may also enjoy smoking and be worried about what life would be like without cigarettes.
 Motivational interviewing helps people work through this ambivalence by asking open-ended questions and reflecting back on what they say.